dukeboard/dukeboard.github.io/_site/doc/DOC.md

 **Components**
 New kind of Component are declared by placing a `@ComponentType` annotation on their implementation class.
 **Channels**
-The channels are in charge of the transpot of messages and objects, from output to input ports.
+The channels are in charge of the transport of messages and objects, from output to input ports.
 Each channel type has a different behavior (sync, async, parallel, sequential, first-answer, etc.) and is declared by putting a `@ChannelType` on its implementation class.
 **Groups**
 The groups are responsible for the dispatch and synchronization of the models between several nodes.
 Just as the channels, they can have different dispatch and synchronization policies for each type.
 They are declared by putting a `@GroupType` annotation on their implementation class.
 **Nodes**